-As a matter of fact, Ireland uses the Type G electrical plug, a British three-pin rectangular blade plug that has a protective fuse inside to protect cords from high-current circuits.
+Ireland uses the Type G electrical plug, a British three-pin rectangular blade plug that has a protective fuse inside to protect cords from high-current circuits.
 Type G outlets generally include safety switches.
-Remember ALL outlets all produce 230 volts!

 Traveling to Galway

 NOTE: You are responsible for your own travel arrangements to and from Ireland